albertogcatalan/quaver-php/README.md

 Quaver PHP
 ==========

-Mini PHP Framework to deploy web platforms.
+This project has been continued by [MilloLab](https://github.com/MilloLab/quaver)

 Quaver is distributed under MIT license.

-Current version 0.2.1

 External Lib
 ------------